 PROPONENTS MIGHT ARGUE that the city has many fiscal needs that are more pressing than sports and entertainment, and thus the exemption is a poor allocation of scarce public dollars.
 Moreover, proponents could argue that the historical motivation for the exemption likely no longer applies.
-According to Forbes, the Knick's market value is \$2.5 billion, nearly five times its 2000 value (in 2015 dollars), while the Ranger's value has tripled over the same period, indicating the teams are no longer economically disadvantaged.
+According to Forbes, the Knicks' market value in 2017 was \$3.3 billion, while the Rangers' value in 2017 was \$1.5 billion.
+For fiscal year 2016, MSG Company reported revenue of \$1.1 billion.
 They could also argue that the threat of relocation is much less creditable today than in 1982, not only because of the arena's recent renovation, but also because team revenue is boosted from operating in the nation's largest media market.
 Thus, relocating would likely cost the Garden more in revenue than it saves through the tax exemption.

-OPPONENTS MIGHT ARGUE that the presence of the teams continues to benefit the city economically and that foregoing \$42.4 million is reasonable compared with the risk that the teams might leave the city.
+OPPONENTS MIGHT ARGUE that the presence of the teams continues to benefit the city economically and that foregoing \$42 million is reasonable compared with the risk that the teams might leave the city.
 Some also might contend that reneging on the tax exemption would add to the impression that the city is not business-friendly.
 In recent years the city has entered into agreements with the Nets, Mets, and Yankees to subsidize new facilities for each of these teams.
 These agreements have leveled the playing field in terms of public subsidies for our major league teams.
 Eliminating the property tax exemption now for Madison Square Garden would be unfair.